-Lori Quicke is the Executive Director of the College Radio Foundation.
+Lori Quicke is the Operations Director of the College Radio Foundation.
 With an Oxbridge Honors degree from William Jewell College in Missouri, Quicke studied for a year at Oxford University in England as a visiting scholar.
 Her work in the publishing field has seen her work on three continents, and managing teams of editors on projects ranging from academic journals and articles to fully-fledged books.
 Quicke’s work at Alden Multimedia in Northampton, England, as Senior Editor led to a Managing Editor assignment at TNQ in Chennai, India.
 Quicke has worked at multiple non-profit organizations, including as a Managing Editor at a publishing house in Chicago and as Director of the non-profit Croydon Refugee Center in south London.
 Quicke is certified in Non-Profit Management from William Paterson University, in New Jersey.

 Dr. Timothy E. Craig currently serves as an Associate Professor of Communication at Warner University in Lake Wales, Florida, where he also serves as Program Coordinator for the Social and Behavioral Sciences program and oversees all student media.
 Craig is committed to the cause of college radio for a variety of reasons, but specifically because it’s never boring, always tries new things, and offers the possibility of professionalism and personality.
 These are the qualities that make memorable student leaders who are capable of handling real-world deadlines with passion and grace.
 Craig developed these qualities first by beginning his career as a working journalist in North Carolina, refining them while working in media relations for a non-profit institution, and now shares them in his classroom in Florida, where he sees first-hand the promise and possibilities of the next generation of professionals.